-The authoritative document that describes the structure and legal obligations of the NS-3 Consortium is the NS-3 Consortium Establishment Agreement that has been signed by the University of Washington and the INRIA.
-Some corrections to this document were made in the following amendment.
+The formal structure and obligations of the University of Washington NS-3 Consortium is described in the Bylaws forming Exhibit A of the NS-3 Consortium Affiliation and Membership Agreement that has been signed by the University of Washington and all members.
 The following text provides a high-level overview of the way the NS-3 Consortium works.

 - Walid Dabbous (INRIA)

 - Hui Liu (CMMB Vision)